 What damages can be recovered in a wrongful death claim in Florida?

 Under Florida law, damages that are most often sought after in a wrongful death claim include compensation for:

 - Funeral, burial, medical, and hospital expenses

 - Pain & suffering experienced prior to death (degenerative diseases / debilitating injuries)

 - Losses incurred by the deceased’s family: loss of wages; mental anguish; financial support; companionship; parental guidance (in cases where the deceased has children)

 Serving the Pensacola Community with Honor and Compassion

-While there may be no cure-all for grief, there is a legal remedy for wrongful death.
+While there may be no cure-all for grief, there is a legal remedy for wrongful death in Florida.
 At Staples Ellis, we are committed to helping surviving family members find justice and holding negligent parties accountable.
 We will take the time to learn about your loved one’s life, investigate the cause of death, and fight for your right to meaningful compensation.
-We will offer you compassion, knowledge and the personal concern you deserve.
+We will offer you compassion, knowledge, and the personal concern you deserve.
 Please reach out by contacting our office today.